-All students who compete in the State Solo Contest are subject to Academic Eligibility Rules 8-1 through 8-1-5.
+Students who audition for All State or compete in the State Solo Contest are subject to Academic Eligibility Rules 8-1 through 8-1-5 and Enrollment/Attendance Rule 8-8-1.
+Non-traditional students - See Rule 8-16.

 8-1 ACADEMIC